-There were three key things the agency learned:
+There were three key things we learned:

 - Relationships matter – Due to our long-term relationships with numerous reporters and editors, we were able to get help and referrals quickly.

 - Be transparent – As advisors and advocates, we were duty bound to be clear about how the process was going and our limitations.
-The client was updated with each advancement or set back.
+The client was updated with each advancement and set back.